helloyifan/yfjd01.github.io/AWS/SQS/SQS.md

 ## What is SQS?

-Amazon SQS is a websetvice that gives you access to a message queue that can be used to store messages while waiting for a computer to process them.
+Amazon SQS is a web service that gives you access to a message queue that can be used to store messages while waiting for a computer to process them.

 Amazon SQS is a distributed queue system that enables web service applications to quickly and reliably queue messages that one component in the application generates to be consumed by another component.
 A queue is temporary repository for messages that are awaiting processing.

-Using Amazon SQS, you can decouple the components of an application so they run indepdently, easing message management between components.
+Using Amazon SQS, you can decouple the components of an application so they run indepedently, easing message management between components.
 Any component of a distributed application can store messages in a fail-safe queue.

 Messages can contain up to 256KB of test in any format.
 Any component can later retrieve the messages programmatically using the Amazon SQS API.